DigitalPublishingToolkit/TOD18-Geoblocking/md/18MendesMoreiradeSaBrazil.md

 cable television, and restricted access to international video content in general.

-##Circumventing Geoblocking in Brazil through VPN and Proxy ‘Pirata’
+##Circumventing Geoblocking in Brazil Through VPN and Proxy ‘Pirata’

 A quick search of Brazilian internet sites will produce hundreds of piracy and circumvention resources, such as VPN and proxy services,